A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Model and method

 \subsection{Model}

-For our calculations, we consider a two band model for $e_g$ electrons, Hunds coupled to $t_{2g}$ derived core spins, in a two dimensional square (2D) lattice.
+For studying the non disordered problem, we consider a two band model for $e_g$ electrons, Hund's coupled to $t_{2g}$ derived core spins, in a two dimensional square (2D) lattice.
 The electrons are also coupled to Jahn-Teller phonons, while the core spins have an AF superexchange coupling between them.
 These ingredients are all necessary to obtain a CE-CO-I phase.